bottlenoselabs/c2cs/README.md

 - Portability.
 For better or worse, C is the industry's standard portable assembler.
 Writing the native library in the C language and building it for multiple targets such as Windows, macOS, Linux, iOS, Android, etc, is the path of least resistance, especially for more non-traditional targets such as RaspberryPi, WebAssembly or consoles.
 - Interopability.
 The C language, specfically the usage of data structures and functions in limited scope, is a common demonitor between C and many other languages including C#.
 This makes interaction between C and C# (and other languages) not only correct but as fast and efficient as possible.
 - Maintainability.
 Writing and maintaining a C code project is arguably simpler, especially if targeting multiple platforms, due to C being a relatively small language in comparison to C++/ObjectiveC.
-This makes the C language arguably easier to learn and work, especially if limited in scope such as avoiding the use of macros.
-This is important for open-source projects (in contrast to proprietary-enterprise-like projects) where one of the barriers to development is knowledge sharing at scale.
+This makes the C language arguably easier to learn and work with, especially if limited in scope such as avoiding the use of macros.
+This is important for open-source projects (in contrast to proprietary-enterprise-like projects) where one of the barriers to development is knowledge sharing at scale in a decentralized fashion.

 ### Solution